meffre-q/quentinmeffre.fr/_posts/2018-01-23-write_up_sec_it.md

 ```

 # Thanks
-I would like to thanks the Sec-IT company for allowing me to post this write-up and also thanks you very much to the author of this very interesting challenge. :)
+I would like to thanks the SEC-IT company for allowing me to post this write-up and also thanks you very much to the author of this very interesting challenge. :)

 # References
 - More details about ELF file format, how binary's are loaded into memory, etc.